Oracle to buy software maker Xsigo

 San Jose, California-based Xsigo's software helps customers save costs by allowing them to connect any server to any network.

-The eight-year-old company, backed by Kleiner Perkins and Khosla Ventures, counts British Telecom Plc BTCOM.UL, eBay Inc (EBAY.O) and Verizon Communication Inc (VZ.N) among its customers.
+The eight-year-old company, backed by Kleiner Perkins and Khosla Ventures, counts British Telecom Plc, eBay Inc and Verizon Communication Inc among its customers.

-"The acquisition is a testament to the momentum behind software-defined networking and network virtualization technology and a sense of urgency among large IT vendors to position themselves following VMware Inc's (VMW.N) acquisition of Nicira," ISI Group analyst Brian Marshall said.

-VMware last week said it would acquire privately held Nicira Inc for $1.05 billion in cash to expand its portfolio and establish a leading position in virtualized networks.

 Oracle did not disclose the terms of the deal.